twine-realtime/loadtesting/README.md

 In Artillery, "Each virtual user will pick and run one of the scenarios in the test definition and run it to completion."
 [1](https://testerops.com/understanding-artillery-tests) That makes the Twine scenario difficult to mimic: a user must make an HTTPS request to `/set-cookie` that completes before establishing a WebSocket connection, all in a single scenario, in order for the load test to be an accurate representation of user activity.

-Initial load tests established Twine's ability to autoscale up and down based on a CPU % trigger: the load test successfully ramped up to 70,000 simultaneous WebSocket connections.
+Initial load tests established Twine's ability to autoscale up and down based on a CPU % trigger, and to handle a load of 70,000 concurrent WebSocket connections that ramped up over 30 minutes and 2 dedicated Artillery servers.
+However,

 - ulimit (t2.small vs xlarge)
 - ephemeral ports